lsst-dm/dmtn-094/index.rst

 other claims MUST be included in the reissued token, unmodified.
 Additional claims may also be included.

-When reissuing tokens, the token proxy MUST make those headers available to the downstream services via HTTP headers.
+When reissuing tokens, the token proxy MUST make those tokens available to the downstream services via HTTP headers:

 * ``X-Auth-Request-Token: [token]``
 * ``Authorization: Bearer [token]``

-Additional information about the user may also be relayed to the services from the token proxy, such as the preferred identity email, LSST username, and LSST UNIX UID.
+Additional information about the user may also be relayed to the services from the token proxy, such as the preferred identity email, LSST username, and LSST UNIX UID:

 * ``X-Auth-Request-Email: [email]``
 * ``X-Auth-Request-User: [username]``
 * ``X-Auth-Request-Uid: [uid]``

-.. note:: Downstream services may need to rely on some form of header renaming, renaming headers
+.. note:: Downstream services may need to rely on some form of header renaming
           if the service is unable to accept the default headers.
 This is usually accomplished via reverse proxy configuration.